RyderGreystorm/alx-higher_level_programming/0x08-python-more_classes/README.md

-# MORE CLASSES IN PYTHON
+# Object Oriented Programming
-Thi project is to test my understanding of object oriented programming in python
+THe is a continuation of my studies in object oriented progrmming in python